 This is one of our favorite winter self-care activities because the possibilities are endless.
 Our bodies are so integrally tied to our minds.
 And when we set aside time to care for a part of our body uniquely and purposefully, it can have a profound impact on our mental health.
 Try a new nail care routine (have you heard of Olive & June), a skincare and facial routine, or even a hair care routine from home.

 This may seem like an obvious one, but it’s easy to overlook.
 During the cold days of winter, we can get trapped inside.
-And we forget that even a short walk in the fresh air can make us feel better.
+While winter hiking may not be your thing (and that's understandable!) we often forget that even a short walk in the fresh air can make us feel better.
 If we can spend time outside every day, even for a short amount of time, we help our mental health by boosting our vitamin D, maintaining our circadian rhythm, and lowering our stress levels.

 Is there a movie series you’ve completely missed out on?
-The winter is a great time to schedule a movie viewing marathon for yourself.
-Whether you binge it in one weekend or space it out over the course of a month.
-Pick a movie series you’ve always wanted to try, and give yourself the freedom to just relax and enjoy.
+The winter is a great time to schedule a movie viewing marathon—or a lazy day, whatever you want to call it!—for yourself.
+Whether you binge it in one weekend or space it out over the course of a month, pick a movie series, handful of holiday films, or anything else you’ve always wanted to try, and give yourself the freedom to just relax and enjoy.
+Bonus points if this marathon day includes scented candles, fuzzy socks, and hot chocolate.

 If you’ve never tried yoga before, it may seem intimidating.
 But you don’t have to go to a yoga studio or gym to dip your toes in the water.
 There are lots of online videos for free (like Do Yoga With Me) where you can reap the health benefits of yoga practice without the pressure of the yoga environment.
 For meditation, check out our list of meditation apps for 2022.